SalomonKisters/poker_calculator/README.md

 ## Future Improvements

-[ ] Add asynchronous processing for improved performance [ ] For dict with unique table card combinations, implement hashing of CardList, instead of using sorted string [ ] Implement step[ ]by-step hand evaluation for faster multi-player calculations [ ] Create a user interface for easier interaction
+[x] For dict with unique table card combinations, implement more efficient hashing of list of cards, instead of using sorted string
+[ ] Add asynchronous processing for improved performance [ ] Implement step[ ]by-step hand evaluation for faster multi-player calculations [ ] Create a user interface for easier interaction